 Nigerian Modernism: an ‘entrancing, enlightening exhibition’

-Tate Modern’s ‘revelatory’ show includes 250 works examining Nigerian art pre- and post independence
+Tate Modern’s ‘revelatory’ show includes 250 works examining Nigerian art pre- and post-independence

-In October 1960, Nigeria won full independence from the UK, said Anny Shaw in The London Standard.
+In October 1960, Nigeria won full independence from the UK, said Anny Shaw in London’s The Standard.
 This landmark moment sparked “a period of enormous cultural fecundity”, as artists sought to create a “visual identity” for the country – one that embraced indigenous traditions and the “buzz” of modern life, while reckoning with Nigeria’s “fraught colonial past”.

 Now this cultural “renaissance” is the subject of a new exhibition at Tate Modern, which brings together some 250 pieces – including paintings, sculptures and textiles – by more than 50 artists, to examine Nigerian art pre- and post-independence.
 The result is a show that is sprawling but compelling, said Mark Hudson in The Independent.
 Other exhibitions of African art have tended to shy away from showing “the first gropings towards modernity from artists working in isolation from the international art world”, for fear of reinforcing the view that they are “folksy”, but this one lets “the work of those early explorers shine out”.

 There is, unfortunately, a rather “dutiful” tone to this nine-room show, said Alastair Sooke in The Daily Telegraph.
 The work of important artists such as Ben Enwonwu (who sculpted Elizabeth II in 1957) is foregrounded, but several galleries are given over to various “schools”, as the exhibition strives to be properly “in depth”.
 Along the way there are “flashes of artistic magic” including Demas Nwoko’s “mysterious” paintings, and J.D. ’Okhai Ojeikere’s “astonishing” black and white 1970s photographs of women’s “intricate hairstyles”.
-But between them are a host of “middling” works, including too many early 20th century pieces reflecting African artists’ new interest in naturalism.
+But between them are a host of “middling” works, including too many early 20th-century pieces reflecting African artists’ new interest in naturalism.
 It becomes a bit wearing, like double history on a sunny afternoon.

 The Week